5 Great SARB035 Alternatives To Replace A Classic Seiko Model

 With this watch, you do get a really powerful, 38-hour automatic movement as well as a sapphire crystal and a generous 100m of water resistance.
 Because Tissot is a Swiss brand, you also get a level of accuracy expected from a Swiss movement.

-When you bring all this together, the Visodate retails as a $675 watch.
 Whilst some may draw breath at the price, if you want a very classy alternative to the SARB that also offers something a little different, this Swiss beauty is one we’d recommend.

 In Short: Premium upgrade to the SARB035 for those that was a high-spec, polished dress watch.